Elooh/hello-world./README.md

 # hello-world.
 Here to learn
-I am a computer science student of Nnamdi Azikiwe University Looking to gain more knowledge
+I am a computer science student of Nnamdi Azikiwe University.
+Looking to gain more knowledge